When your baby is stillborn

 - Infection in the mother or fetus

-- Chronic health conditions in the mother (such as diabetes, epilepsy, or high blood pressure)
+- Chronic health conditions in the mother (diabetes, epilepsy, or high blood pressure)

 - Problems with the placenta that prevent the fetus from getting nourishment (such as placental detachment)